Luunge/Luunge/README.md

 </div>

-A Full Stack Developer from Hargeisa, Somaliland, am glad you are on my.
+A Full Stack Developer from Hargeisa, Somaliland, am glad you are.